laudspeaker/laudspeaker/README.md

 ## 🐥 Status

-- [x] Public Alpha: Anyone can sign up over at [laudspeaker.com](https://laudspeaker.com) but go easy on us, there are kinks and we're just getting started.
+- [x] Public Alpha: Anyone can sign up over at [laudspeaker.com](https://laudspeaker.com) but go easy on us, there are wrinkles and we're just getting started.
 - [ ] Public Beta: Stable enough for most non-enterprise use-cases.
 - [ ] Public: Production-ready.